radcamp/radcamp.github.io/AF-Biota/02_ipyrad_partI_CLI.md

 path to the raw data we want to analyse, and we need to set the path to the barcodes file.

-In your favorite text editor open `params-ipyrad-test.txt` and change these two lines to look like this, and then save it:
+In your favorite text editor open `params-anolis.txt` and change these two lines to look like this, and then save it:

 Once we start running the analysis this will create a new directory to hold all the output for this assembly.
 By default this creates a new directory named by the assembly\_name parameter in the project\_dir directory.
-For this tutorial this directory will be called: ./ipyrad-test
+For this tutorial this directory will be called: ./anolis

 Once you start an assembly do not attempt to move or rename the project directory. ipyrad relies on the location of this directory remaining the same throught the analysis for an assembly.
 If